-Many people become smitten with the idea of traveling by bicycle but don’t how to get started.
-Experienced riders know the simplicity of bike travel is one of its great joys, but to the curious newcomer this new world of possibility can appear bewildering.
-Below, we answer some of the common questions that beginning bicycle travelers often ask, and provide some tips to demystify cycling.
+Experienced riders know the simplicity of bike travel is one of its great joys, but to the curious newcomer, this new world of possibility can appear bewildering.
+Let us demystify adventure cycling.

-Many resources for finding bicycle-specific routes that emphasize safe roads and rideable trails can be found right here in The Cyclists’ Yellow Pages.
-These include:
+Many resources for finding bicycle-specific routes that emphasize safe roads and rideable trails can be found right here:

 Panniers excel on paved-road riding and single-wheel trailers are at their best on rough, unpaved terrain, but both can work well for nearly all types of touring.
 Personal preference is the ultimate arbiter.

 First decide if you want to camp (inexpensive, independent, closer to nature) or stay in hotels (comfortable, less gear to carry).

 Tourism agencies, chambers of commerce, convention and visitor’s associations, and many internet resources list information about motels, campgrounds, B&Bs, and other lodgings.
 Many maps and guides, including Adventure Cycling Bicycle Route Network maps, list local options.

 Yes.
 Bicycle riders are typically perceived to be very non-threatening and are often treated warmly by strangers, especially during emergencies.
 The chances of something bad happening to you during a bicycle tour are likely to be no different than they are in your everyday life at home.

 The cheapest way to go is to camp and cook your own meals.